All U.S. embassy staff evacuated from war-torn Sudan - White House | Law-Order

 The U.S. military evacuated American government personnel from Khartoum, President Joe Biden said on Saturday, adding that Washington is suspending operations at its embassy there as fighting between Sudan's rival commanders continued.
 "This tragic violence in Sudan has already cost the lives of hundreds of innocent civilians," Biden said in a statement.
 "It's unconscionable and it must stop."

-U.S. aircraft entered and exited Sudan without any issue, a U.S. military official said.
-All U.S. government personnel were evacuated from the embassy, officials said.
+Just over 100 U.S. special operations forces were involved in the evacuation, entering and exiting Sudan without being fired upon by the warring factions on the ground, U.S. military officials said.
 Other foreign nationals began evacuating from a Red Sea port in Sudan on Saturday.
 Japan's TBS news reported that the United Nations staff members including Japanese nationals and their families would be evacuated from Sudan as early as Sunday.

 The bloody onslaught of urban warfare has trapped large numbers in the Sudanese capital, disabling the airport and rendering some roads impassable.
 The U.N. and foreign states have urged rival military leaders to honour declared ceasefires that have mostly been ignored, and to open safe passage for fleeing civilians and the supply of badly needed aid.